Xskullibur/CS203-Quagmire/README.md

 # Quagmire
+This project, developed for CS203: Software Engineering, implements a web-based Tournament Management System designed for dual sports/games like chess, badminton, or tennis.

+Quagmire is the go-to platform for arm wrestling fans, athletes, and event organisers.
+It's designed to make life easier for everyone involved in the sport.
+For players, it's a game-changer.
+You can quickly find tournaments that fit your schedule, and say goodbye to the hassle of repeatedly entering your details – Quagmire remembers them for you.
+Tournament organisers will love how Quagmire takes the headache out of event management.
+With features like automatic draw generation, you can focus on running a great tournament instead of drowning in paperwork.
+But Quagmire isn't just about convenience – it's on a mission to grow Singapore's arm wrestling community.
+The app's friendly match feature using advanced matchmaking algorithms helps you connect with local opponents at your skill level and in your vicinity, so you're always challenged but never overwhelmed.
+And to keep you motivated, Quagmire celebrates your progress with achievements for hitting key milestones.
+It's all about nurturing your skills and passion for the sport.

 ## 📹 Video Setup Instructions
 After you have downloaded all the necessary [prerequisites](#prerequisites), run docker desktop and follow the instructions.